 Usage rate segmenting focuses on how much the consumer uses a product or service.
 It allows you to see how much consumers are interacting with a product at a certain time.
 User segmentation works well with seasonal segmentation.

 An example of this would be the demand for BBQs and parasols increasing during the summer as more consumers are using these products at this time of the year.
 A store will know this purchasing habit by looking at the past usage rate and will be prepared by having extra stock.

 Applying Customer Segmentation Efficiently

-Knowing the customer segmentation criteria is only half the equation.
-The next step is to fully integrate your own customer segments in your business.
-However, first you need to gather data specific to your company with a customer segmentation strategy, this can be done by:
+Knowing the customer segment criteria is only half the equation.
+The next step is to fully integrate your own customer segments into your business.
+However, first, you need to gather data specific to your company with a customer segmentation strategy, this can be done by:

 Identify the target market by finding a common interest, goal or value among the target audience and dividing your customers up based on these categories.
 Targeting the market aids in the planning and organization of marketing strategies based on the market size and preferences of the target audience.

 It’s essential to figure out the target market’s needs and expectations in order for you to meet these requirements.

 It’s important to set customer segmentation objectives to ensure you stay on track.
 The SMART framework is very useful to make sure you stay aligned with your objectives.
 An example of using the SMART framework for customer segmentation would be the following;

 - Specific: A clothing business wants to increase the traffic of students on its website.

 - Measurable: The goal is to increase the traffic from this target group by 10%.